nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## What information may be recorded outside of consultations

--   Some systems do not restrict entry of clinical data to a consultation context - that is, it is possible to record clinical information about a patient without starting or initiating a consultation.
+-  some systems do not restrict entry of clinical data to a consultation context - that is, it is possible to record clinical information about a patient without starting or initiating a consultation
--   Such 'Non-Consultation' behaviour does not imply any loss of information or structure by the source system - that is, the record items are still fully recorded and attributed.
+-   such 'Non-Consultation' behaviour does not imply any loss of information or structure by the source system - that is, the record items are still fully recorded and attributed
--   But because they are recorded outside of a consultation context, they will not be returned by an API query directed at returning consultation resources (see 'Design decisions' section below).
+-   but because they are recorded outside of a consultation context, they will not be returned by an API query directed at returning consultation resources (see 'Design decisions' section below)

 ## Consumer guidance